Lake St. Clair: Geography

-Water quality
+Water quality control

 Lake St Clair's location, downstream from the largest freshwater delta in the Great Lakes, has a large effect on its turbidity (clarity).
 Current water quality is quite good despite past incidents and a history of chemical bio-accumulation.
 A number of cities source drinking water from or just downstream of the lake and quality is closely monitored.

 In the early 1970s, the Canadian and American governments closed the commercial fishery over concerns of bio-accumulation of mercury.
 The industry responsible for this contamination was the Dow Chemical Chlor-Alkali Plant in Sarnia, Ontario.
 Since 1949, Dow Chemical had been operating mercury cell plants for the production of chlorine and other chemicals.
 Through its production process, it discharged mercury into the river and contaminated the fishery.
 The fishery has since not been re-opened, although studies have now confirmed mercury levels are well within the safe range.

 Sport fishing remains popular in the lake.
 The governments on both sides of the lakes continue to monitor and publish guides for sport fish consumption.